VUPPALA-HEMANTH-2005/W13.TETRIS/README.md

 # W13.TETRIS
 Description

-Tetris game used to be one of the famous classic single player game in which we manuplate the falling blocks-tetriminoes(geometric shapes made up of four square blocks).
-Rearranging them from middle-top and freezes them, when it touchs bottom or other blocks.Once a horizontal row is completely filled(every grid of the row is filled with a block irrespective of the type of colour and shape of object) it clears from the board giving a point
+Tetris game used to be one of the famous classic single player game in which we manipulate the falling blocks-tetriminoes(geometric shapes made up of four square blocks).
+Rearranging them from middle-top and freezes them, when it touchs bottom or other blocks.
+Once a horizontal row is completely filled(every grid of the row is filled with a block irrespective of the type of colour and shape of object) it clears from the board giving a point

 Features